jon-cajacob/data-and-analytics/docs/01-book/01-chapter4/04-04-date-table.md

 ![03-69](/img/img_book_03-69.png)

 Now we are done with building and configuring the data model.
-In the next chapter, we will create Measures, visuals and dashboards.
+In the next chapter, we will create measures, visuals and dashboards.